 If they are, you pocket the difference.
-If not, than you have to make your broker whole.
+If not, then you have to make your broker whole.

-The only difference being that when you invest, you do not have to make monthly margin payments and the broker is generally not too worried if you ever make any effort to reduce your margin as long as there is sufficient value in your investments to cover for it.
+The only difference is that when you invest, you do not have to make monthly margin payments, and the broker is generally not too worried if you ever make any effort to reduce your margin as long as there is sufficient value in your investments to cover for it.

 The similarity does not end here.
-Taking on a mortgage to buy a house can be good, or bad.
+Taking on a mortgage to buy a house can be good or bad.
 It depends a lot on who, how, why, and the level of financial savvy of the borrower.
-Investing on margin is the same way.
+Investing in margin is the same way.

 If you understand how it works, use it judiciously, and can manage your risk well, it can help you generate nicer returns.
-On the other hand, if you are not disciplined enough, or misuse it or get carried away chasing a hot stock, it can drain your account dry.
+On the other hand, if you are not disciplined enough, misuse it, or get carried away chasing a hot stock, it can drain your account dry.